 Style and approach:

-In my approach to photography, I seek to transcend the usual sentimental sameness often seen in wedding and portrait photography in order to capture the uniqueness of each person and of each moment (a client’s words, not mine).
+In my approach to wedding and portrait photography, I seek to transcend the usual sentimental sameness often seen in order to capture the uniqueness of each person and of each moment (a client’s words, not mine).
 To me, a photo needs to reflect the feeling of the moment, and I believe this is best done by focusing on expressive emotion as it naturally occurs.
 I do not believe in staging cheesy moments, but simply capturing the hours, minutes, and moments as they unfold.
 I am there, I am present, and I hold myself to high standards of bringing those moments back to my clients in a way that tells the story of their own experience and feelings.
 And I do so with a delicate balance of beauty and aesthetics that are magazine worthy.

 I am a hard worker, and a perfectionist.
 But I am also laid back and unobtrusive.
 I strive to capture the moments that you didn’t even know existed, while doing it in a way that you didn’t even know I was there.
-(Most common feedback from my wedding clients? “how did you manage to be everywhere without me noticing?!”)
+(Most common feedback from my wedding and event clients? “how did you manage to be everywhere without me noticing?!”)
 Maybe you thought your kids were so uncooperative that they ruined the family photo shoot.
 Maybe you thought the bad weather on your wedding day ruined the chance for great photographs.
 I will show you through the photos I capture that everything was perfect.
 It is the magic that I do – for you and your families.